Nurses and healthcare workers face unique risks. Learn about insurance options, typical premiums, and how shift work affects your coverage.

 | Mental Health Nurse | A | A/B |

-Critical distinction: Life Insurance ratings are generally more favorable than Income Protection ratings for healthcare workers.
-This is because mortality risk from healthcare work is relatively low, but injury and illness risk (leading to inability to work) is significantly higher.
+Critical distinction: Life Insurance ratings are generally more favourable than Income Protection ratings for healthcare workers.
+Mortality risk from healthcare work is relatively low.
+Injury and illness risk leading to inability to work is significantly higher.
+This is reflected in the IP rating differential.

 Healthcare workers have several insurance coverage options, each with different benefits and limitations.